VicFinistere/macgyver/README.md

 OpenClassrooms python application developper path

-## Build

-You will need to get all requirements and then launch "build.bat" to get your executable

 ## License

 Mozilla Public Licence

+## Build
+ In order to get an executable of the game you will need to :

+    - Get all requirements and then launch the "build.bat" file.

+    - Check for tcl86t.dll & tk86t.dll in tcl and tk directories.

+    - Move the assets directory and all the root python files to make the game works.